sveltejs/kit/documentation/docs/01-project-structure.md

  +---- svelte.config.js
 ```

-note that in case of TypeScript scripts files in `src/` directory have `.ts` file extension.
+If using TypeScript, the scripts files in the `src/` directory will have a `.ts` file extension.

 ### package.json